lukeinator42/transfer_learning_sound_classification/blog_post.md

 ## Using Convolutional Neural Networks

-Now the sounds are represented as images, we can classify them using a neural network.
+Now that the sounds are represented as images, we can classify them using a neural network.
 The neural network of choice for most image processing tasks is a Convolutional Neural Network (CNN).

 The problem with using the UrbanSound8K dataset however is that it is fairly small for deep learning applications.
 If we were to train a CNN from scratch it would probably overfit to the data; which means that for example, it would memorize all the sounds of dogs barking in UrbanSound8K but would be unable to generalize to the sound of other dog barks in the real world.
 There is an example of using a CNN for this dataset on Aaqib Saeed's blog [here](http://aqibsaeed.github.io/2016-09-24-urban-sound-classification-part-2/).
 We are going to take a different approach however and use transfer learning.